 “Megan OVER-DELIVERS as a coach and keeps you accountable to what you say you want!
 Through our coaching together, I learned to boldly move through the inner whispers of fear and ego, as well to stop using shame to fuel my productivity.
 I discovered how to increase my drive in a way that builds my confidence, inspires me, and makes me feel loved and acknowledged.
 I raised my prices and got hired for what I’m worth, as well as created a new level of compassion, commitment, and desire in my 20-year marriage.
 Working with Megan has been a celebrated gift to myself.
 She is a driven, compassionate, fun-loving, super-organized, disciplined soul who helps you get results and leads by example in all she does.”

-We talk about how obstacles are an inevitable part of any journey, and ways for you to motivate yourself to walk right through them.
+We talk about how obstacles and doubt are an inevitable part of any journey, and ways for you to motivate yourself to walk right through them.

 Megan offers so many insights and tools in this conversation- I can’t wait for you to watch!